 Independently of the power of a local authority1 to abate a statutory nuisance2, any person aggrieved by a statutory nuisance may institute proceedings for an order requiring the abatement of the nuisance or the prohibition of its recurrence3.
 Such proceedings can be, and often are, brought against a local authority4.
 The proceedings are commenced by a complaint5.
 A complaint can only be made if the nuisance exists at the time that the complaint is made6.
-The provisions relating to abatement do not create a civil cause of action in respect of damage resulting from a statutory nuisance7.
+The provisions relating to abatement do not create a civil cause of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234